Healthcare mobile app development for doctors

 Source: App Store

-Core features of medical reference applications
+Core features of medical reference apps:

-• search via categories and filters
+• Search via categories and filters

-• access to research and medical articles
+• Access to research and medical articles

 Professional networking apps